Skip to content

 My partner HATES that I wax chains in the kitchen.
 Fortunately, the Elite Gourmet looks like any other kitchen appliance.
 Her mom even came over once when I was in the middle of a wax session and didn’t notice anything weird.
 If it matters to you, the Elite Gourmet is more discrete.

-When I bust out the Silca Chain Waxing System, there is no hiding what I was doing.
-Everytime it shows up on the counter, my partner sighs and impatiently asks when I’m going to be done.
+When I bust out the Silca Chain Waxing System, there is no hiding what I'm doing.
+Every time it shows up on the counter, my partner sighs and impatiently asks when I’m going to be done.
 It’s an eyesore.
 Of course, beauty is in the eye of the beholder.
 If you want an appliance that looks like a vintage '70s sci-fi prop, this is it.

 If you have a garage though, this probably doesn't matter…